pbradshawusc/docker-develop/README.md

 ### ConfigLoader

 The `DockerDevelopConfigLoader` finds and then loads the `docker-develop` configuration file.
 This configuration is then used to determine which Docker applications should be launched as well as what configuration should be used to trigger relaunching each container.
+The config loader will search for `docker-develop.json` at the root of execution by default.

+Additionally, the config loader will search for an optional local extension JSON configuration file using the naming schema `<configFileName>.local.json`.
+This configuration will map local extensions to any images outlined in your base configuration, but cannot provide additional images.
+By default, the config loader will search for `docker-develop.local.json` using the pattern from the default base configuration.

+The primary purpose for the local extension configuration is to provide a mechanism for developer secrets that cannot be obtained via an existing provider.
+This local file is intended to be git ignored so that these secrets are not persisted in your source control.

+> Note: This extension process relies upon the `.json` file ending of your config file.
+If your config file does not end with `.json`, the config loader will still search for a file ending with `.local.json`.
+For example, a custom config file named `.env` would still require a local config to be named `.env.local.json` for the config loader to find it.

+Please see the above section [Configuration](#configuration) for more details on the structure of these configuration files.

 ### Launcher